umee-network/umee/x/leverage/spec/01_concepts.md

   Suppliers earn interest at an effective rate of the asset's [Supplying APY](01_concepts.md#Supplying-APY) as the [uToken Exchange Rate](01_concepts.md#uToken-Exchange-Rate) increases over time.

-  Additionally, for assets denominations already enabled as collateral, the lent assets immediately become collateral as well, causing their borrow limit to increase.
+  Additionally, for assets denominations already enabled as collateral, the supplied assets immediately become collateral as well, causing their borrow limit to increase.

   If a user is undercollateralized (borrowed value > borrow limit), collateral is eligible for liquidation and cannot be withdrawn until the user's borrows are healthy again.

-  Care should be taken by undercollateralized users when supplying token amounts too small to restore the health of their borrows, as the newly lent assets will be eligible for liquidation immediately.
+  Care should be taken by undercollateralized users when supplying token amounts too small to restore the health of their borrows, as the newly supplied assets will be eligible for liquidation immediately.

 - [Enable or Disable](04_messages.md#MsgSetCollateral) a uToken denomination as collateral for borrowing.